w3c/wcag3/guidelines/groups/interactive-components/control-information/interactive-element-contrast-sufficient.md

 type: foundational
 ---

-Visual information required to identify :term[interactive elements] and states meet a minimum :term[contrast ratio test].
+Visual information required to identify :term[interactive elements] and :term[states] meet a minimum :term[contrast ratio test].

 :::except-when
 * The interactive element is inactive, or